meeranhussain/Microbiome_analysis/README.md

-# Qiime2 Pipeline for Soil Analysis
+# Qiime2 Pipeline for 16s rRNA and ITS Sequence Analysis

 This pipeline processes soil sample data using Qiime2, from initial sequence trimming to taxonomy classification and visualization.
 Below is a step-by-step guide on using QIIME2.
 # This pipeline was used in the following research work: